jkrauska/tech-notes/docker-dhclient.md

   - If I start it too quickly the new dns record will not work...
 - Manually setting the mac address is supposedly a forthcoming feature in the docker container layer. (removing the need for lxc)
 - Supposedly you can get **pipeworks** to do some similar work, but it seems somehow less straightforward than this mess.
+- docker is still self  assigning an IP in the instance -- I need to free that up and give it back